awsdocs/aws-storagegateway-user-guide/doc_source/monitoring-file-gateway.md

 For information about how to create a CloudWatch Events see [Getting Started with Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CWE_GettingStarted.html)\.

 **Example Example—Refresh Cache Notification**
 The following example shows a refresh cache notification that is sent to you through when the event matches the rule you created\.
 This notification is in JSON format\.
-You can configure this notification to be delivered to the target message\.
+You can configure this notification to be delivered to the target as a text message\.

 ```
 {